Mathematical Framework for Online Social Media Auditing: Main Results

 In this section, we present our main results.
-Specifically, in Subsection~\ref{sec:Tolerant-Closeness-Tester}, we start by presenting a simple algorithm, along with sample complexity guarantees, for closeness testing the sum of distances of pairs of discrete distributions using i.i.d. samples.
-This in turn will serve as a sub-routine in the regulation procedure we propose and analyze in Subsection~\ref{subsec:regulatrotyproceduremain}.
+Specifically, in Subsection~\ref{sec:Tolerant-Closeness-Tester}, we start by presenting an algorithm, along with sample complexity guarantees, for closeness testing the sum of distances of pairs of discrete distributions using i.i.d. samples.
+This in turn will serve as a sub-routine in the auditing procedure we propose and analyze in Subsection~\ref{subsec:regulatrotyproceduremain}.
 Finally, in Subsection~\ref{subsec:Counterfactual} we analyze the counterfactual regulation approach.

-\subsection{Warm Up: Testing a Family of Discrete Distributions}
+\subsection{Warm up: Testing a family of discrete distributions}